PHPSocialNetwork/phpfastcache/README.md

 ---------------------------
 :books: As of the V6, PhpFastCache provides some helpers to make your code easier.

-- The [ActOnAll Helper](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Act-on-all-instances) to help you to act on multiple instance at once.
+- (:warning: Removed in v8, [why ?](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Act-on-all-instances)) ~~The [ActOnAll Helper](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Act-on-all-instances) to help you to act on multiple instance at once.~~
 - The [CacheConditional Helper](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Cache-Conditional) to help you to make the basic conditional statement more easier.

 #### Important note: